AntonKilk/FA_app/texts/About.md

 [Feedback](mailto:ant.kilk@gmail.com)

-If you liked this app and you think others may find it useful, please share your experience with a short review and send us a link. -- TODO add some wish like "Have a good Healt"
+If you liked this app and you think others may find it useful, please share your experience with a short review and send us a link.

+Let's stay in sinus!